ibotdotout/ibotdotout.github.io/_posts/2015-08-30-robot-packtpub.md

   It may change when Web UI changed (XPath Best Solution that I found).
   You can find XPath by following this video - [Quick Tip: Getting The XPath In Google Chrome](https://www.youtube.com/watch?v=vCNLPHP3E_U).

-- We use XBFB Firefox for headless browser instead of PhantomJS that have some problem on docker in this case.
+- We use Xvfb Firefox for headless browser instead of PhantomJS that have some problem on docker in this case.

 - You can use [Travis-CI](https://travis-ci.org) and [Nightly Builds](https://nightli.es) to run your script everyday.